 Living in Palawan’s Capital City

 The declaration made me realized some annoying facts.
 Power and water shortages, land prices shooting up, traffic jams, limited internet signal, crowded commercial center.
 Was I in denial?
-But then I think it was time to declare it as such, other than for a timely political or territorial jurisdiction reasons, but of increasing its Internal Revenue Allotment (IRA) to cater to the increasing population.
+But then I think it was time to declare it as such, other than for a timely political or territorial jurisdiction reasons, but of increasing the city’s Internal Revenue Allotment (IRA) to cater to the increasing population.

-I guess at this point you’re now wondering when this living in Palawan is going to get better.
-Or, is it?
+I guess at this point, you’re now wondering when this living in Palawan is going to get better.
+Or is it?

 Living in Palawan, A Matter of Perspective